AG-Philipsen/ExerciseHandler/README.md

 The script has a helper, that can be obtained using the `--help` option, providing a compact *getting started*.
 For a complete overview you can refer to the [Wiki documentation](https://github.com/AG-Philipsen/Exercise_Handler/wiki) and in particular to [this page](https://github.com/AG-Philipsen/ExerciseHandler/wiki/How-it-works).

-:exclamation: Consider that, to be able to properly work, the `Exercise Handler` needs to be once run in **set up** mode (with command line option `-U`) so that it can then be configured with the needed information, by filling up the produced local definitions template.
+Running the `Exercise Handler` in **set-up** mode (with command line option `-U`) will allow you to configure it with the needed information, by filling up the produced local definitions template.
 If this file is not filled out properly, you will be warned in successive runs.
-Also a custom TeX theme can be chosen in the set up phase.
-A classic one is provided.
+In the set-up phase you will also choose a LaTeX theme, possibly the provided classic one or your own (after having read some detail in the relevant [Wiki page](https://github.com/AG-Philipsen/ExerciseHandler/wiki/The-LaTeX-theme)).

 ## Authors